 Note: Please contact AGW if further information on appropriate methods of euthanasia is required.

-16.0.6 Meat from downed animals must not be sold or carry the AWA seal.
+- 16.0.6 Meat from downed animals must not be sold or carry the AWA seal. - 16.0.7 Slaughter of calves for meat at less than four months of age is prohibited.